pixel-ports/docs-hub/docs/index.md

 Ports activities undeniably have an impact on their environment, the city and citizens living nearby.
 To have a better understanding of these impacts, the ports of the future will require tools allowing suitable **modelling, simulation and data analysis**.
 Based on the reality of port activities and available data, the PIXEL platform provides various models as useful tools.
 This will help them to have a better understanding of their environmental impacts.
 These models are focused on:

   - Modelling of the **supply chain and port’s activities** (type of machine, duration of use, position in the port) to enable us to build **activity scenarios** that are used to identify the **energy sources, local emissions of pollutants but also to estimate the flow of cargoes** entering or leaving the port.
 Check the [latest documentation](https://docs-pas-model.readthedocs.io/en/latest/).
   - Modelling of **consumption and energy production** of the port with the aim of moving towards **green energy production**.
 For operational actors in ports, energy efficiency is an important issue, both from the environmental and economic perspectives.
 In order to optimize the energy flows inside the port, a prerequisite is to manage and quantify energy consumption and production in the context of complex industrial processes.
-Check the [latest documentation](https://pixel-ports.eu/) with tutorials and code access (TODO).
+Check the [latest documentation](https://docs-pas-model.readthedocs.io/en/latest/).
   - Modelling of **congestion of multi-modal transport networks** to reduce the impact of port traffic on the network.
 The model will help to understand if a different traffic management has a positive impact on congestions issues, citizens risk on the road and environmental impacts.
 Check the [latest documentation](https://pixel-ports.eu/) with tutorials and code access (TODO).
    - Modelling of **environmental pollution** of the port to reduce the environmental impacts of the port on the city and its citizens.
 These simulations can assist the port manager/operator in the **decision-making process** in order to optimize various activities within the port and minimize their impact on the environment.